designstem/projects/colorblindness/index-06-calculator.md

 <!-- ##### Evaluate meta  -->
 ## EVALUATE

-~Lets reflect on what you achieved.~
+Lets reflect on what you achieved.

 <br>

+#### Tasks

-1. Reflect on what you learned.
+1. ~Reflect on what you learned.
 What was new for you or interesting?
-What was difficult or easy?
+What was difficult or easy?~
-2. Do you think the information will be useful for you as a designer or STEM student?
+2. ~Do you think the information will be useful for you as a designer or STEM student?~
-3. What about the social relevance?
+3. ~What about the social relevance?
 When we design, should we focus more on people with CVD?
-Is it more difficult/more work to do so?
+Is it more difficult/more work to do so?~
 <br>
-4. Think of other methods to make information more accessible other than color coding it.
-What could you do else?
+4. ~Think of further ways to make information more accessible other than color coding it.
+What could you do else?~
 <br>
 <f-next-button style="margin:var(--base4) 0" />